OrderLab/OKLib/README.md

 Many popular distributed systems use scripts to start instances.
 There are two needed changes.

-First, Oathkeeper needs to instrument classes of target system before they are loaded, thus it must start before any other class.
+First, OKLib needs to instrument classes of target system before they are loaded, thus it must start before any other class.
 We use a utility class called `MainWrapper` which replaces original Main class.
 The usage is simple: just use `MainWrapper` as new main class and add original main class name to